Georgia in the American Civil War: Secession

-In a February 1861 speech to the Virginia secession convention, Georgian Henry Lewis Benning stated that the main reason as to why Georgia declared secession from the Union was due to "a deep conviction on the part of Georgia, that a separation from the North-was the only thing that could prevent the abolition of her slavery."
+In a speech to the Virginia Secession Convention in February 1861, Georgian delegate Henry L. Benning asserted that Georgia seceded out of "a deep conviction ... that a separation from the North was the only thing that could prevent the abolition of her slavery."

-William L. Harris, one Mississippian secession commissioner, told a meeting of the Georgian general assembly that the Republicans wanted to implement "equality between the white and negro races" and thus secession was necessary for the slave states to resist their efforts.
+Similarly, Mississippi secession commissioner William L. Harris told Georgia legislators that Republicans aimed to promote "equality between the white and negro races," and that secession was essential to resist their policies.

-Contemporary Georgian religious leaders also supported slavery.
-One Georgian preacher condemned Republicans and abolitionists, stating that their anti-slavery views ran contrary to the teachings of the Christian religion, saying that such groups' views were "diametrically opposed to the letter and spirit of the Bible, and as subversive of all sound morality, as the worst ravings of infidelity."
+Religious leaders in Georgia also defended slavery.
+One preacher condemned abolitionists and Republicans, claiming their views were "diametrically opposed to the letter and spirit of the Bible, and as subversive of all sound morality, as the worst ravings of infidelity."

 Home front

 Governor Joseph E. Brown was a leading secessionist and led efforts to remove the state from the Union and into the Confederacy.
 A firm believer in state's rights, he defied the Confederate government's wartime policies.
 He resisted the Confederate military draft and tried to keep as many soldiers at home as possible to fight invading forces.
 Brown challenged Confederate impressment of animals, goods, and slaves.
 Several other governors followed his lead.
 During the war, Georgia sent nearly 100,000 men to battle for the Confederacy, mostly to the Virginian armies.
 Despite secession, many southerners in North Georgia remained loyal to the Union.